 Nature of Operations.
 Robert Half International Inc. (the "Company") provides specialized staffing and risk consulting services through such divisions as Accountemps®, Robert Half® Finance & Accounting, OfficeTeam®, Robert Half® Technology, Robert Half® Management Resources, Robert Half® Legal, The Creative Group®, and Protiviti®.
 The Company, through its Accountemps, Robert Half Finance & Accounting, and Robert Half Management Resources divisions, is a specialized provider of temporary, full-time, and project professionals in the fields of accounting and finance.
 OfficeTeam specializes in highly skilled temporary administrative support personnel.
 Robert Half Technology provides information technology professionals.
 Robert Half Legal provides temporary, project, and full-time staffing of attorneys and specialized support personnel within law firms and corporate legal departments.
 The Creative Group provides project staffing in the advertising, marketing, and web design fields.
-Protiviti provides business and technology risk consulting and internal audit services.
-Protiviti, which primarily employs risk consulting and internal audit professionals formerly associated with major accounting firms, is a wholly-owned subsidiary of the Company.
+Protiviti provides business and technology risk consulting and internal audit services, and is a wholly-owned subsidiary of the Company.
 Revenues are predominantly derived from specialized staffing services.
 The Company operates in North America, South America, Europe, Asia and Australia.
 The Company is a Delaware corporation.